lengning/WaveCrest/README.md

 The input file will be treated as a tab delimited file if the suffix is not '.csv'.

-The second input file is the condition (time points) vector.
+The second input file is the condition vector.
+The conditions could be time points, spatial positions, etc.
 It could be csv or tab delimited file.
 The file should contain 1 column.
 The i th component represents the condition that cell i belongs to.
 The length of the condition vector should be the same as the number of cells in the first input file.
 Two or more conditions are expected.
-If condition input file is missing, all cells are considered to be one condition.
+If condition input file is missing, all cells are considered to be from one condition.

 The third input file is the marker vector.
 It could be csv or tab delimited file.
-The file should contain 1 column.
-If marker input file is missing, all genes will considered as markers.
+The file should contain 1 column, elements are the gene names.
+If marker input file is missing, all genes will considered as markers of interest.
 If a marker is not included in the expression matrix, the marker will be excluded for the analysis.

 ### Example files
-An example input file **exData.csv**, **Condition.csv**, and **Markers.csv** could be found at https://github.com/lengning/WaveCrest/
+An example input file **exData.csv**, **Condition.csv**, and **Markers.csv** could be found at https://github.com/lengning/WaveCrest/tree/master/example_data
 - Expression matrix contains 200 genes and 120 cells
 - Condition vector shows there are 30 cells in each time points
 - Marker vecter contains the list of 8 markers